Girl No. 217

 Girl No. 217 (Человек № 217, translit.
-Chelovek No. 217) is a 1945 Soviet drama film directed by Mikhail Romm.
+Chelovek No. 217) is a 1945 Soviet war drama film directed by Mikhail Romm.
 It was entered into the 1946 Cannes Film Festival.

 An anti-Nazi film, it depicted a Russian girl enslaved to an inhuman German family.
 She is even robbed of her name and forced to answer to "No. 217".
 Subplots depict abuse directed at other POWs.
-This reflected the use by Nazis of OST-Arbeiter as slave labour, including as family servants.
+This reflected the use by Nazis of Ostarbeiter as slave labour, including as family servants.